-I realize cancer is a delicate subject, and not everyone handles it in the same way.
+I realize cancer is a delicate subject and not everyone handles it in the same way.
 Responses and reactions can change daily, sometimes moment by moment.
-For those and many more reasons, it can be difficult to know what to say, particularly if you don't know the person well.
-While each person copes differently, the following tips will help you bring hope and encouragement to the person battling cancer.
+For those reasons and many more, it can be difficult to know what to say, particularly if you don’t know the person well.
+While each person copes differently, the following tips will help you bring hope and encouragement to those you know who are battling cancer.

 1. “You’re beautiful”

 Even if she looks tired, weak, or weary.
 Even if she’s lost weight or gained weight.
 Tell her she’s beautiful.
 She’s probably self-conscious of her hair loss or weight gain (or loss), and it took a lot of courage for her to face the world today.
 Let her know that when you look at her, you don’t just see the effects of cancer, you see her.
 (While this is specific to women battling cancer, I assume men would like to be told they are looking good, too…but maybe not “beautiful.”) 🙂

 Cancer and its treatment takes it’s toll on a person’s body and emotions.
 When your body is weary, your emotions can run wild.
 Simple tasks become overwhelming and everyday moments become a constant reminder of your weakness and fragility.
 Even if she seems strong, there’s a good chance she doesn’t feel strong.
 Tell her she is, because she probably needs the reminder right about now.